fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 <p class="tip">Pipelining isn't a data structuring technique, but it drives our decision-making process.</p>

 Let's imagine you have an array of document ids.
-You can pipeline each request from a child component by looping over the ids, then performing a document read from the child component, i.e `afs.doc('items/' + id)`.
+You can pipeline each request from a child component by looping over the ids, then performing a document read from the child component, i.e. `afs.doc('items/' + id)`.
 Because the requests are non-blocking, there's no major performance hit for structuring your app this way.

 ```html
 <parent-comp>